umbraco/UmbracoDocs/10/umbraco-deploy/deployment-workflow/import-export.md

 We've also made available base implementations that you can use to build your own migrations.
 You may have a need to handle transfer of information between other obsolete and replacement property editors that you have in your Umbraco application.

-- `ArtifactMigratorBase<TArtifact>`
+- `ArtifactMigratorBase<TArtifact>` - migrates the artifact of the specified type
-- `DataTypeArtifactMigratorBase`
+- `DataTypeArtifactMigratorBase` - migrates data type artifacts
-- `ReplaceDataTypeArtifactMigratorBase`
+- `ReplaceDataTypeArtifactMigratorBase` - migrates a data type from one property editor to another
-- `ArtifactJsonMigratorBase<TArtifact>`
+- `ArtifactJsonMigratorBase<TArtifact>` - migrates the JSON of the specified artifact type

 ### Property migrators

 Property migrators work to transform the content property data itself.
 They are used in the Deploy content connectors (documents, media and members) when the property editor is changed during an import:

 Again we have an interface: